Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-\underline{\bf Strange attractors}\\ One can show, that the Lorenz model has positive Lyapunov exponents for $r>r_c$.
+\runinhead{Strange Attractors} One can show, that the Lorenz model has positive Lyapunov exponents for $r>r_c$.
 It is chaotic with sensitive dependence on the initial conditions.
 The Lorenz model is at the same time dissipative, since

 The attractor of the Lorenz system therefore cannot be a smooth surface.
-Close to the attractor the phase-space contracts.
+Close to the attractor the phase space contracts.
 At the same time two nearby orbits are repelled due to the positive Lyapunov exponents.
-One finds a self-similar structure for the Lorenz-attractor with a fractal dimension $2.06\pm0.01$.
-Such a structure is called {\em ``strange attractor''}.
+One finds a self-similar structure for the Lorenz attractor with a fractal dimension $2.06\;\pm\;0.01$.
+Such a structure is called a {\em strange attractor}.

-The Lorenz model has had an important historical relevance in the development of chaos theory and is now considered a paradigmatic example of a chaotic system.
+The Lorenz model has an important historical relevance in the development of chaos theory and is now considered a paradigmatic example of a chaotic system.

-\underline{\bf Fractals}\\ Self-similar structures are called fractals.
-Fractals can be defined by recurrent geometric rules, examples are the Sierpinski triangle and carpet (see Fig.\ \ref{chaos_sierpinski}) and the Cantor set.
+\runinhead{Fractals} Self-similar structures are called fractals.
+Fractals can be defined by recurrent geometric rules{;} examples are the Sierpinski triangle and carpet (see Fig.~\ref{chaos_sierpinski}) and the Cantor set.
 Strange attractors are normally {\em multifractals}, i.e.\ fractals with non-uniform self-similarity.

-\underline{\bf Hausdorff dimension}\\ An important notion in the theory of fractals is the `Hausdorff dimension'.
-We consider a geometric structure defined by a a set of points in $d$ dimensions and the number $N(l)$ of $d$-dimensional spheres of diameter $l$ needed to cover this set.
+\runinhead{{The Hausdorff} Dimension} An important notion in the theory of fractals is the \qut{Hausdorff dimension}.
+We consider a geometric structure defined by a set of points in $d$ dimensions and the number $N(l)$ of $d$-dimensional spheres of diameter $l$ needed to cover this set.
 If $N(l)$ scales like

 then $D_H$ is called the Hausdorff dimension of the set.
-Alternatively we can rewrite (\ref{chaos_Hausdorff}) as
+Alternatively we can rewrite {Eq.~}(\ref{chaos_Hausdorff}) as

 which is useful for self-similar structures (fractals).